-In 2022, Alvopetro further increased production levels, mainly from the Caburé natural gas field.
+In 2022, Alvopetro increased production levels, mainly from the Caburé natural gas field.
 The 183(1) well on the Company's Murucututu field commenced production in October 2022.
 Capital spending in 2022 was focused mainly on the Company's exploration assets and the Company drilled and tested the 182-C1 well and drilled the 182-C2 well on Block 182 and drilled and tested the 183-B1 well on Block 183.

-All outstanding warrants were exercised in September 2022.
+All outstanding warrants issued in connection with the Credit Facility were exercised in September 2022.
 Alvopetro received cash proceeds of \$2.4 million on the exercise and issued a total of 2,081,616 Common Shares.